2012 General Valuation Roll (GV2012)

 It is best to conduct regular valuations, as long periods between valuations result in significant shifts in values.
 Due to the fact that there have been shifts in the property market since the GV2009 valuation roll, the City decided to have its next General Valuation Roll – GV2012 - after only three years.

 The date of valuation of the GV2012 is 1 July 2012.
 All the properties have been valued as at the same date of valuation in order to ensure fairness.
 The City’s valuations are based on actual property transactions (sales) that have taken place in the open market around the date of valuation.
 The Local Government: Municipal Property Rates Act, no 6 of 2004, states that all properties on the valuation roll must be valued at market value.
-Market value is defined as “the amount the property would have realised if sold on the date of valuation in the open market by a willing buyer to a willing seller”.
+Market value is defined as “the amount the property would have realised if sold on the date of valuation in the open market by a willing seller to a willing buyer”.

 The valuations staff continually collect and review sales.
 The sales data is used in the Computer-assisted Mass Appraisal (CAMA) of properties.
 CAMA is a computer-aided analytical procedure used by trained professional valuers to value the large number of properties within Cape Town.
 This programme makes valuation cheaper and faster, but no less fair.